 In this post, I'll share some of the best image optimization tools for web developers to compress the images without compromising its quality.

-ShortPixel is the best image compression and optimization tool I have ever used.
+ShortPixel is the another image compression and optimization tool that gives pretty satisfactory results.
 It offers three compression methods, Lossy, Glossy, and Lossless.

 ShortPixel offers a free web based image compression tool where you can compress JPG, PNG, GIF and PDF files of up to 10 MB.
 For WordPress users, ShortPixel offers a plugin.
 With this plugin, WP users can compress up to 100 images a month for free.
 For small blogs and websites, it is enough and more.